Instructor: Dr. Manil Suri

 - Lectures: MW 5:30-6:45.
 These will be synchronously via Blackboard Collaborate until Spring Break, but in person after that.
 You will need to attend classes in person (in ITE 104) starting on Mar 28.

 - Text: Math in Society edited by David Lippman, course reserves and online articles

-- Required Technology: Class will be online.
-Webcam or other means to transmit image will be useful.
+- Required Technology: Class will be online until Spring Break, in-person afterwards.
+Webcam or other means to transmit image will be needed for online part.

 - Prerequisites: Math 104, 106 or Grade 3,4,5 on LRC Math placement test.

 Outline and Syllabus

 A. RATES AND GROWTH: An important part of mathematics is to be able to make calculations and predictions based on data and trends.
 In this section, we will explore such techniques, by reviewing and building upon material that you have seen before in earlier math classes.
 Particular attention will be paid to how math helps us understand the COVID pandemic.
 The sequence of connected topics we will cover is: